-The CSU system recently enacted a policy known as the “Early Start” program requiring incoming students who do not demonstrate readiness for college-level math and/or English to begin remediation during the summer before coming to the CSU.
-The goals of Early Start are to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree
+The "Early Start" program in the CSU requires incoming first-time freshmen who do not demonstrate readiness for college-level math and/or English to begin remediation during the summer before coming to the CSU.
+The goals of Early Start are to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree.

 - Early Start is required for incoming students who have not fulfilled the Entry Level Math (ELM) and or English Placement Test (EPT) proficiency requirements.